francoisfried/Defender-Advanced-Hunting-Queries/README.md

 ## Repository Structure

-The scripts in this repository are categorized by the MITRE ATT&CK tactics.
-Under each tactic, you’ll find KQL scripts that help detect specific techniques employed by attackers.
+The queries in this repository are categorized by the MITRE ATT&CK tactics.
+Under each tactic, you’ll find KQL queries that help detect specific techniques employed by attackers.
 Below is a brief description of each tactic:

 ### 1. **Reconnaissance**
 Techniques adversaries use to gather information before gaining access to your network.
 Detection here focuses on **pre-access activities** such as scanning or collecting information from publicly available sources.

 ### 2. **Resource Development**
 Techniques adversaries use to establish, compromise, or build resources they need to conduct operations.
-Detection scripts here identify **malicious infrastructure setup** or use of compromised credentials.
+Detection queries here identify **malicious infrastructure setup** or use of compromised credentials.

 ### 3. **Initial Access**
 Techniques used by adversaries to gain entry into your network.
-These scripts focus on detecting attacks like **phishing, exploiting public-facing applications**, and other methods of initial compromise.
+These queries focus on detecting attacks like **phishing, exploiting public-facing applications**, and other methods of initial compromise.

 ### 4. **Execution**
 These techniques involve the execution of malicious code or commands.
-Detection queries focus on **malicious scripts, PowerShell commands**, or the misuse of legitimate tools.
+Detection queries focus on **malicious queries, PowerShell commands**, or the misuse of legitimate tools.

 ### 5. **Persistence**
 Techniques adversaries use to maintain their access to systems across reboots, changed credentials, or other interruptions. **Registry modifications, scheduled tasks**, and other persistence techniques are covered here.